If you made any changes in Pure these will be visible here soon.

 Biosketch

-Understanding the world around is, is what drives a scientist, and I am no exception.
-I was first fascinated by the physical world around us, and asking philosophical questions.
-But I was also concerned with our treatment of the world around us.
-Armed with three MSc degrees (physics, philosophy of science and environmental science) and a year of experience as a lecturer in enviromental modelling I set out to find a PhD position to deepen my scientific skills.
-I found one at Wageningen University (with Hans Heesterbeek and Johan Grasman) on metapopalation management which I studied from a theoretical perspective, building mostly stochastic models of interconnected populations.
-Stochastic models allowed me to construct a statistically sound inference framework; I was attracted by likelihood-based methods such as maximum likelihood and Bayesian approaches, because they find solid foundations in probability theory, despite their shortcomings.
-From metapopulations I moved into metacommunities in my postdoctoral years at Wageningen University and the University of Groningen (with Han Olff), and became interested in speciation, macroevolution and diversification.
-I extensively studied the neutral theory of biodiversity which I still regard as a very useful null model for understanding patterns of biodiversity, on which - particularly in collaboration with Bart Haegeman and David Alonso - I wrote many papers.
-In 2007 I obtained a VIDI grant that allowed me to start my own group as assistant professorat the University of Groningen.
-In 2012 I was promoted to associate professor at the University of Groningen on a field that I called Theoretical and Evolutionary Community Ecology, dealing with understanding community diversity from a theoretical and evolutionary perspective.
-I became fascinated by molecular phylogenies and how much (or how little) they inform us about the processes that shaped them over millions of years.
-In particular I studied the diversity dependence of diversification and the protracted nature of speciation.
-Around 2014 I moved into Island Biogeography and together with Luis Valente and Ally Phillimore established the modelling framework DAISIE (Dynamical Assembly of Island biota through Speciation Immigration and Extinction) which allowed us to infer the rates of island community assembly from molecular phylogenies and knowledge of endemicity status.
-We studied whether island biota are in equilibrium, built a framework to test whether iconic island radiations are exceptional or not, tested for the impact of human-induced extinctions, and broadened the scope of island biogeography to include speciation and how it is influenced by area and isolation.
-In 2014 I was awarded a VICI grant that facilitated research on this topic through many PhD students.
-The VICI grant also provided an opportunity to start experimental and field studies, with spider mites, microbes and microsnails.
-In 2017 I was promoted to full professor.
-I became increasingly involved in the management of our institute GELIFES, and became scientific director in January 2021.
+Prof. dr. Rampal S. Etienne was first fascinated by the physical world around us, and asking philosophical questions.
+But he was also concerned with our treatment of the world around us.
+Armed with three MSc degrees (physics, philosophy of science and environmental science) and a year of experience as a lecturer in environmental modelling he started a PhD project at Wageningen University (with Hans Heesterbeek and Johan Grasman) on metapopalation management which he studied from a theoretical perspective, building mostly stochastic models of interconnected populations.
+Stochastic models allowed him to construct a statistically sound inference framework; he was attracted by likelihood-based methods such as maximum likelihood and Bayesian approaches, because they find solid foundations in probability theory, despite their shortcomings.
+After the PhD in 2002 he moved from metapopulations into metacommunities on postdoc positions at Wageningen University and the University of Groningen (with Han Olff), and became interested in speciation, macroevolution and diversification.
+He extensively studied the neutral theory of biodiversity.
+In 2007 he obtained a VIDI grant that allowed him to start a group as assistant professor at the University of Groningen in Theoretical and Evolutionary Community Ecology, dealing with understanding community diversity from a theoretical and evolutionary perspective.
+He was promoted to associate professor and full professor in 2012 and 2017 respectively.
+Etienne became fascinated by molecular phylogenies and how much (or how little) they inform us about the processes that shaped them over millions of years.
+In particular he studied the diversity dependence of diversification and the protracted nature of speciation.
+In 2014 he was awarded a VICI grant that provided an opportunity to start experimental and field studies, with spider mites, microbes and microsnails.
+Around the same time he moved into Island Biogeography and together with Luis Valente (Naturalis Biodiversity Center) and Ally Phillimore (University of Edinburgh) established the modelling framework DAISIE (Dynamical Assembly of Island biota through Speciation Immigration and Extinction) which allowed them to infer the rates of island community assembly from molecular phylogenies and knowledge of endemicity status.
+He also embraced the field of trait diversification and developed, together with Leonel Herrera-Alsina (University of Aberdeen), the modelling framework secsse (several examined and concealed state dependent speciation and extinction) that allows inference of the influence of traits on diversification.
+That marked also the beginning of a research line on trait evolution.
+In 2020 Etienne was awarded the Descartes-Huygens prize, particularly for his longstanding and successful collaboration with Bart Haegman (CNRS, France).
+Etienne is currently Scientific Director of the Groningen Institute of Evolutionary Life Sciences

 Teaching